Cryolite/kanachan/README.md

 *"It's time to get me in."* - Kana Ikeda

 # kanachan
-A Mahjong AI that supports a variant of rules of 4-player Japanese Riichi Mahjong that is adopted in standard games in Mahjong Soul (雀魂).
+A Mahjong AI that supports a variant of rules of 4-player Japanese Riichi Mahjong that is adopted in standard games in Mahjong Soul (雀魂, Jantama, [CN](https://www.maj-soul.com/), [JP](https://mahjongsoul.com/), [EN](https://mahjongsoul.yo-star.com/)).

 ## Brief Guide